na-na-hi/renget/archive/ProdiAgy.md

 !!! danger At this point in time training iA3 may require the dev2 branch of bmaltais/kohya_ss until that is merged into main.
 !!! danger bmaltais/kohya_ss at the time of this guide has a bug with Gradient Accumulation Steps: it doesn't take into account the scheduler, if you cosine with GAS > 2 it gets slower, if you cosine without GAS it drops like normal.
 On top of that, Gradient Checkpointing might make Gradient Accumulation Steps not function at all, so disable it if using GA.
 !!! info On the bright side this does not affect Prodigy as it works best with Cosine Annealing, which has t_max that you can set and it doesn't get the slowdown from Gradient Accumulation Steps.
-!!! note Guide is done, everything has been tested.
-If your results are unsatisfactory even now then you have a skill issue in which case I recommend you to keep making wasteful networks.
-!!! warning I archived and redid the obsolete stuff I had on CivitAI as uncaptioned iA3 which is better.
-Currently CivitAI is being its usual dumpster fire of a website and does not allow me to upload them.
-I will link my CivitAI here once that is done and remove this old example image.
-EDIT: CivitAI works now, will be uploading these later when I got time.

 ##STOP USING ARBITRARY NUMBERS FOR STEPS/EPOCHS, DO IT LIKE THIS.
 ![](https://imagizer.imageshack.com/img923/8210/5vzPDb.png)